 Here at Transpack our main interest is in the most common – polyethylene (polythene to most of us) – from which comes the plastic bag.

 One of the features of polythene is its sensitivity to sunlight, it degrades quickly in the open.
-(A supermarket carrier bag may last only a few weeks) That is why our countryside isn’t covered in plastic bags – they degrade and disappear.
+A supermarket carrier bag may last only a few months.
 Moreover, as polythene is inert in the first place bags made from it will not break down into anything toxic.

-There are a lot of bags “out there” for which claims of biodegradability are made.
+There are a lot of bags out there which claim to be of biodegradability origin.
 It is difficult to ascertain whether such claims are justified.

-What we have currently is a choice of two approaches: A) biodegradable by additive which results in a bag that will degrade in a landfill in a period of up to 5 years, or, B) the use of starch in the manufacture of the bags that can render bags susceptible to moisture, and all that might entail.
+What we have currently is a choice of two approaches: A) biodegradable by additive which results in a bag that will degrade in a landfill in a period of up to 5 years, or, B) the use of starch or other plant products in the manufacture of the bags that will breakdown in composting heaps, either industrial and or home, providing heat and moisture are present.
+The resultant residue can provide support for plant growth.
+Bioplastic Films must fulfill strict criteria to meet the industry recognised standard ENertification requirements.

-I have no doubt that good systems will come from all the work that is being carried out at the moment.
-In the meantime we do not wish to change our ranges until we can honestly stand by the products and the accuracy of their descriptions and claims.
+We have no doubt that good options will come from all the work that is being carried out at the moment.
+In the meantime we will not rush into changing our ranges until we can honestly stand by the products and the accuracy of their descriptions and claims.

 We are fully aware that the day to day operations at Transpack Ltd are likely to have an affect on the environment if they are not managed correctly, therefore we have an environmental policy to ensure that all activities are managed so that impacts on the environment are minimised so far as is reasonably practical.